ordinary-developer/education/books/tech/cpp/std-17/a_williams-cpp_concurrency_in_action-2_ed/05-cpp_mem_model/synopsis.md

 sees a value written by a store that takes place after the release fence, the release fences synchronizes with the acquire fence

+## ordering non-atomic operations
+if a non-atomic operation is sequences before an atomic operation, and that atomic operation happens before an operation in another thread, the non-atomic operation alos happens before that operation in the other thread